bobg/slices/Readme.md

 This is slices,
 a collection of generic utility functions for operating on Go slices.

-This collection is useful primarily as a way to encapsulate the Go idioms for inserting and removing slice elements, which can be hard to remember.
+This collection is useful in three ways:

+- It encapsulates hard-to-remember Go idioms for inserting and removing elements to and from the middle of a slice;
-Secondarily it introduces negative-integer indexing.
-`Get(s, -1)` on a slice `s` is the same as `s[len(s)-1]`.
+- It adds the ability to index from the right end of a slice using negative integers (for example, Get(s, -1) is the same as s[len(s)-1]); and
+- It includes `Map`, `Filter`, and a few other such functions for processing slice elements with callbacks